-- Patients have a right to request a restriction in the use or disclosure of their PHI for treatment, payment and healthcare operation purposes. - Downstate is not required to agree to such restriction; however, if the request is accepted, staff members must ensure that they abide by the patient's wishes. - Patients also have the right to request that Downstate communicate with them confidentially via an alternate address, PO Box or telephone number.
+- Patients have a right to request a restriction in the use or disclosure of their PHI for treatment, payment and healthcare operation purposes. - Downstate is not required to agree to such restriction; however, if the request is accepted, staff members must ensure that they abide by the patient's wishes. - Patients may restrict disclosures of PHI to their health plans for services that are paid in full out of pocket at the time of their request.
+Downstate must agree to such requests.

+Patients also have the right to request that Downstate communicate with them confidentially via an alternate address, PO Box or telephone number.
 Staff members should agree to such a request.